 Being married can help a wealthy person protect the assets he leaves behind when he dies.
 Under federal tax laws, you can leave any amount of money to a spouse without generating estate tax, so this exemption protects the deceased’s estate until the spouse dies.

-This one is simple: If the husband and wife have to file just one tax return, there’s a good chance that it will take less time to assemble the paperwork -- at least for the one not doing the taxes -- and cost less to have it prepared.
+This one is simple: If the spouses have to file just one tax return, there’s a good chance that it will take less time to assemble the paperwork -- at least for the one not doing the taxes -- and cost less to have it prepared.

 There are tax benefits to nuptials, but some drawbacks exist as well.
 They don’t mean you shouldn’t get hitched; just consider them unwelcome gifts, along with that third toaster oven and the cheap fondue set.